resyfer/nits_proxy/README.md

 # NITS Proxy
-NITS Proxy for Terminal Commands (except SSH & Git)
+NITS Proxy for Terminal Commands (except SSH)

 **NOTE: Git no longer allows authentication through HTTPS (only SSH), and setting http.proxy for git won't do anything unless using personal access token or OAuth in some form like VSCode GitHub Pull & Push Request extension**